openwebnet/openwebnet-android/CONTRIBUTING.md

 ## Styleguide

-* follow the [android coding guidelines](https://source.android.com/source/code-style.html), followed by the [java coding convention](https://google.github.io/styleguide/javaguide.html)
+* follow the [android coding guidelines](https://source.android.com/source/code-style.html) and the [java coding convention](https://google.github.io/styleguide/javaguide.html)
 * checkstyle and lint will be used to help enforce code style